sh-lee-prml/sh-lee-prml/readme.md

 - Brain-Computer Interface

 ### ✔ News
-- 2022.03: One paper is accepted by IEEE TASLP ([Early Access](https://ieeexplore.ieee.org/abstract/document/9729483))
+- 2022.03: One paper has been accepted to IEEE TASLP ([Early Access](https://ieeexplore.ieee.org/abstract/document/9729483))
-- 2022.03: One paper is accepted by ICPR 2022 (StyleVC)
+- 2022.03: One paper has been accepted to ICPR 2022 (StyleVC)
-- 2022.01: Three paper are accepted by ICASSP 2022 (Fre-GAN 2, EmoQ-TTS, PVAE-TTS)
+- 2022.01: Three paper have been accepted to ICASSP 2022 (Fre-GAN 2, EmoQ-TTS, PVAE-TTS)

 ## 🎉 Publications
 ### 2022